-PSHE education is taught as a 50 minute timetabled lesson to Years 7 and 8.
-Years 7 and 8 also receive a 25 minute PSHE lesson during extended form time on Monday.
-Key Stage 4 also receive the 25 minute extended form time PSHE lesson.
+PSHE education is taught as a fifty minute timetabled lesson to Years 7 and 8.
+Years 7 and 8 also receive a twenty five minute PSHE lesson during extended form time on Monday.
+Key Stage 4 also receive the twenty five minute extended form time PSHE lesson.

-All students are introduced to topics which include sex education, health and wellbeing, economic understanding and careers education.
+All pupils are introduced to topics which include sex education, health and wellbeing, economic understanding and careers education.

 Year 7 and 8 – Unit of Study

 SMSC stands for spiritual, moral, social and cultural development.
 At Dean Trust Wigan we aim to use a variety of methods to help our pupils develop into self-assured confident, happy, positive young people who are prepared for the opportunities, responsibilities and experiences of adult life.

 Each subject area contributes to the spiritual moral, social and cultural education of the pupils during lesson.
 All students also access a thirty minute PSHE lesson every week.
 These lessons are designed to be reactive to global, national or local issues and encourage the pupils to debate around a wide variety of topics.